-(an establishment-level panel for the U.S.) to discern when establishments change ownership.2 To study the impact on worker-level earnings, I use the Longitudinal Employer Household Dynamics (LEHD) survey, a matched employer-employee dataset built from state unemployment insurance records.
+In the second part of the paper, I estimate the direct impact of M&A on workers using a difference-in-differences design that compares outcomes for M&A workers to a matched control group before and after an M&A event.
+To identify M&A events, I use enterprise-level identifiers in the Longitudinal Business Database (an establishment-level panel for the U.S.) to discern when establishments change ownership.2 To study the impact on worker-level earnings, I use the Longitudinal Employer Household Dynamics (LEHD) survey, a matched employer-employee dataset built from state unemployment insurance records.
 For this project I have access to 26 states.
 The worker-level data is crucial for two reasons.
 First, it allows me to compute job-to-job flows across industries which is an important component of the flows-adjusted measure of local labor market concentration.
 Second, it allows me to control flexibly for worker composition by tracking the same workers over time.
 In total, I identify roughly two million incumbent workers in M&A firms between the years 1999-2009.

 I find that M&A workers' earnings remain stable in M&As that have negligible impacts on local labor market concentration.
-In stark contrast, mergers that result in significant increases in local labor market concentration result in a 2.1 percent decline in M&A workers' earnings relative to the matched control, with larger declines in already concentrated markets.
-While employment declines are larger in mergers that increase local concentration (16.5 percent), mergers with no impact on local concentration still result in economically meaningful declines in employment (13 percent), suggesting the bulk of employment losses are due to reductions in overhead labor and not increases in product or labor market power.
+In stark contrast, mergers that have positive predicted impacts in local labor market concentration result in a 2.1 percent decline in M&A workers' earnings relative to the matched control, with larger declines in already concentrated markets.
+While employment declines are larger in mergers that increase local concentration (16.5 percent), mergers with no impact on local concentration still result in economically meaningful declines in employment (13 percent).
+The large declines in employment with negligible impacts on wages can be rationalized through a model in which firms hire a set of workers to meet the fixed costs of production (sometimes referred to as overhead labor).
+After a merger, some of these positions may become redundant, leading to layoffs.